Cell Disrupters: A Review

 Both microbial pastes and plant and animal tissue can be frozen in liquid nitrogen and then ground with a common mortar and pestle at the same low temperature.
 The hard frozen cells are fractured under the mortar because of their brittle nature.
 Also, at these low temperatures ice crystals may act as an abrasive.
 The end product of this process can range from very small pieces of tissue the size of grains of salt to preparations with almost all of the cells disrupted.
 With respect to the later, cryopulverization offers a unique mechanical cell disruption method capable of delivering very high molecular weight DNA.

 A ceramic motar and pestle precooled to liquid nitrogen temperatures is the classic cryopulverizer.
-BioSpec Products (Bartlesville, OK) makes a version of this tool specifically designed for cryopulverization called the Cryo-cup Grinder.
+BioSpec Products (Bartlesville, OK) makes an improved version of this simple tool specifically designed for cryopulverization called the Cryo-cup Grinder.
 There are additional devices used to cryopulverize tissue samples.
-Spectrum Medical Industries (Carson, CA) and BioSpec Products manufacture a freeze fracturing device called a Bessman tissue pulverizer or BioPulverizer.
-It fragments 10 mg to 10 g quantities of soft or fibrous tissue such as skin or cartilage to the size of grains of salt.
+Caheravirane Schull Co.
+Cork, Ireland, Spectrum Medical Industries (Carson, CA) and BioSpec Products manufacture freeze fracturing devices called, respectively, CellCrusher, Bessman tissue pulverizer and BioPulverizer.
+These freeze-fracturing devices fragment 10 mg to 10 g quantities of soft or fibrous tissue such as skin or cartilage to the size of grains of salt.
 This material is then easily and quickly homogenized by other cell disruption methods.
-Looking somewhat like a tablet press, this pulverizer consists of a hole machined into a stainless steel base into which fits a piston or rod.
+Looking somewhat like a tablet press, these pulverizers consists of a hole machined into a stainless steel base into which fits a piston or rod.
+Each differs in structural details of the hole and/or piston.
 The base and piston are pre-cooled to liquid nitrogen temperatures.
-Ten mg to ten grams of hard frozen animal or plant tissue is placed in the hole.
-The piston is placed in the hole and given one or two sharp blows with a hammer.
-The resulting frozen, powder-like material can be further processed by Pestle and Tube, Bead Mill or Rotor-stator homogenizers.
-The BioPulverizer comes in several sizes and cost $200 to $400.
-Other cryopulverizers available from BioSpec Products are: the MicroCryoCrusher, a hand operated press that is especially suited for cryopulverizing small samples of fresh bone or teeth and the CryogenicTissueGrinder, a high speed blade mill that cryopulverizes 0.5 - 10 grams of plant or animal tissue to a fine powder in the presence of dry ice.
+Then hard frozen animal or plant tissue is placed in the chilled hole.
+Finally, the chilled piston is placed in the hole and given one or two sharp blows with a hammer.
+The resulting frozen, powder-like material can be further processed by Pestle and Tube, Bead Mill, Rotor-stator homogenizer, Sonicator, etc. Cryopulverizers come in several sizes and cost $400 to $700.
+Two other "hammerless" cryopulverizers, available from BioSpec Products, are: the MicroCryoCrusher, a hand-operated screw press that is especially suited for cryopulverizing small samples of fresh bone or teeth and the CryogenicTissueGrinder, a high speed blade mill that cryopulverizes 0.5 - 10 grams of microbial, plant or animal tissue to a fine powder in the presence of dry ice.
 Both cost about $100.

-Grinding biological material in a mortar or tube with fine sand, alumina or glass powder is roughly the equivalent of bead-milling (see above).
+Grinding biological material in a mortar or tube containing sand, alumina or glass powder is roughly the equivalent of bead-milling (see above).
 The method works reasonably well with all types of biomass but is strictly small scale and is labor intensive.
 Cell pastes or solid mass with a minimum volume of buffer are mixed with 0.5-1 volume of grinding media and ground with a mortar and pestle.
-Disruption efficiency is poor if lower cell densities or smaller charges of grinding media are used.
+Disruption efficiency is poor if too much media is added or smaller charges of grinding media are used.
 Also, glass powder has a high surface area and may adsorb significant amounts of charged biomolecules such as nucleic acids and proteins.
-Designed for fresh plant leaves, Bioreba (Chapel Hill, NC) makes a hand-held grinder consisting of an circular array of steel balls which crush a few leaves inside a Mylar plastic bag.
-The grinder and bags cost about $200.

 Pestle and Tube Homogenizers (also called tissue grinders)